“I am now convinced that fairies do, in fact, exist”

 – Me after visiting Plitvice Lakes National Park

-Arriving at 8:30 AM before the height of the crowds, we stepped into the National Park and immediately felt a sense of calm.
+Arriving at 8:30 AM before the height of the crowds, we stepped into Plitvice Lakes National Park and immediately felt a sense of calm.
 We took a slow boat to the other side of the lake to begin our day, listening to the fluid lapping of water beneath us, peacefully gliding along water so clear, the fish appeared to merely be floating through air.

-When we arrived to the other side, the trail began immediately, which consisted of a wooden planked boardwalk that would continue throughout the entire park, leading us directly over waterfalls and making us feel as if we were part of the lake.
+When we arrived to the other side, the trail began immediately, which consisted of a wooden planked boardwalk that would continue throughout the entire park, leading us directly over waterfalls and making us feel as though we were part of the lake.

 It’s plit-vis-eh” 🙂